cessda/cessda.cdc.versions/README.md

 The following source code repos are used to build the user facing components:

 - [cessda.cdc.searchkit](https://bitbucket.org/cessda/cessda.cdc.searchkit) (user interface).
-- [cessda.cdc.elasticsearch](https://bitbucket.org/cessda/cessda.cdc.elasticsearch) (backend to user interface, provides search and browse functionality).

 ### Management components

 The following source code repos are used to build the management components:

+- [cessda.cdc.admin](https://bitbucket.org/cessda/cessda.cdc.admin) (Spring Boot admin console, the logs are useful to check progress of harvesting).
+- [elasticsearch](https://bitbucket.org/cessda/cessda.cdc.deploy/src/master/elasticsearch/) (backend to user interface, provides search and browse functionality).
+- [kibana](https://bitbucket.org/cessda/cessda.cdc.deploy/src/master/kibana/) (used to analyse the raw content of the harvested data).
+- [mailrelay](https://bitbucket.org/cessda/cessda.cdc.deploy/src/master/mailrelay/) (used for sending messages relating to the health and status of the product to the DevOps team).
-- [cessda.cdc.reverse](https://bitbucket.org/cessda/cessda.cdc.reverse) (reverse proxy used as part of the Certbot automated security certificate renewal proces.
+- [cessda.mgmt.reverse](https://bitbucket.org/cessda/cessda.mgmt.reverse) (reverse proxy used as part of the Certbot automated security certificate renewal proces.
 Also provides authentication for components, as needed).
-- [cessda.cdc.admin](https://bitbucket.org/cessda/cessda.cdc.admin) Spring Boot admin console (the logs are useful to check progress of harvesting).

 ### QA and Deployment

 The following source code repos are used to test and deploy the product's components: